Tautiška giesmė: Creation

+Religion

+There is an alternative version of the anthem that mentions God instead of the sun in the first two sentences of the third stanza, which would give "Tegul Dievas Lietuvoj / Tamsumas prašalina" (May God in Lithuania / Darkness dispel).

+In 1942–1943, during the German occupation of Lithuania during World War II, when the German occupation authorities criticized the singing of non-religious hymns, namely the Lithuanian national anthem, in Catholic churches, the word "sun" in the Lithuanian anthem was replaced with God.
+This was done particularly in the St. Johns' Church in Vilnius, where Fr.
+Alfonsas Lipniūnas preached his sermons.

+On 22 October 1991, the Reconstituent Seimas deputies Vytautas Puplauskas, Alfonsas Svarinskas, Virgilijus Čepaitis, Romualda Hofertienė ir Albertas Miškinis unsuccessfully proposed to replace the mention of sun with God.

+Albinas Kurtinaitis claims that Kudirka's first draft in late 1897 mentioned God instead of the sun, but that Kudirka was allegedly convinced by his atheist colleagues from the Varpas newspaper and in March 1898 he changed the mention of God to sun in order to be more inclusive.
+However, Renata Vitkauskienė argues that the mention of sun was there from the start, because that's the version that was printed, whereas the hymn's manuscript and notes are missing.

 History

 Pre-independent Lithuania

-Before Kudirka's death, the first performance of the poem occurred at a concert in St. Petersburg, Russia in 1899.
+Before Kudirka's death, the first performance of the poem occurred in 1899 at a concert in St. Petersburg, Russia.
 The concert was conducted by Česlovas Sasnauskas and was attended by Lithuanians, which St. Petersburg had the largest population of at that time.
 The anthem was first performed in Lithuania during the Great Seimas of Vilnius on December 3, 1905.

 Independent Lithuania

 When Lithuania declared its independence from Russia in 1918, the song was declared the national anthem.
 It held this status until Lithuania was annexed into the Soviet Union during World War II.
 During the interwar period, there had been suggestions to modify the words to include a reference to God.
 It was decided, in Kudirka's memory, that the lyrics should remain as he had written them.
-Also, the national anthem received criticism over melody.